deyran/pro-asp-net-mvc/chapter-15/source/gg-defining-custom-segment-variables.md

 * Listing 15-19 shows an example, and you can see that I specify that a segment variable is optional by setting the default value to UrlParameter.Optional.
     Lising 15-19.
 Specifying an optional URL segement in the RouteConfig.cs file

-* This routes will match URLs wheter or not the id segment has been supplied.
+* This routes will match URLs whether or not the id segment has been supplied.
 Table 15-4 shows how this works for differents URLs.
     Table 15-4.
 Matching URLs with an Optional segment variable.

 * As you can see from the table, the id variabel is added to the set of variables only when there is a corresponding segment in the incoming URL.